krishank98/MERN_app_CI-CD_pipeline/README.md

-# MERN application with CI-CD pipeline
+# MERN application with CI-CD pipeline.

 ## Continuous Delivery pipeline and monitoring for a MERN application